weleoka/Lab2/host/Create_Test_Environment.md

 ./checksetup.pl
 ```

-It should now work and prompt you for your email, name, and password.
+It should now work and prompt you for the Administrator's email, name, and password.
+Todd used the following, as an example:

+Email: Admin101@ToddBooth.Com

 For the password, use the following: